The Additional Costs of Using Resilient Channel

-If the RC is installed the incorrect way up, the weight of the Acoustic Plasterboard and any other attachments will cause the wall to push closer to the stud work rather than further away, leaving the wall short circuited.
+If the RC is installed the wrong way up, the weight of the Acoustic Plasterboard and any other attachments will cause the wall to push closer to the stud work rather than further away, leaving the wall short-circuited.

-Exceeding the weights of RC by adding too much product to the bar will cause the wall to sag, leaving the mass in hard contact with the flooring resulting in a poor performance.
+Exceeding the weights of RC by adding too much product to the bar will cause the wall to sag, leaving the mass in hard contact with the flooring resulting in poor performance.

 If the screws are over tightened into the wall, this can pull the RC in, causing it to bend and warp.
-This would then need to be removed, along with the RC and replaced (also now leaving a potentially damaged plasterboard)
+The soundproofing would then need to be removed, along with the RC and replaced (also now leaving a potentially unusable plasterboard need replacement)

 What would these incorrect fixings cost me?

-When investigating previous projects which appear to be failing Building Regulations or unexpected poor results, we have found Resilient Channels fixed in the above methods lead to very poor performance.
+When investigating previous projects which appear to be failing Building Regulations or unexpected poor results, we have found Resilient Channels fixed in the above methods lead to inferior performance.

-With the incorrections above, this could leave a large performance dip of around 10dB in some cases and remember – 10dB is a 50% loss in performance of perceived loudness (so with 10dB reduction you would perceive this as being halved)
+With the incorrections above, this could leave a significant performance dip of around 10dB in some cases and remember – 10dB is a 50% loss in performance of perceived loudness (so with the 10dB reduction you would recognise this as being halved)

-If the wall is left to deteriorate overtime with these incorrect installation, this could pass Part E Building Regulations as a starter and over time decrease in performance by making hard contact with the flooring, leading to costly remedial works being passed over to the contractor who carried out the work.
+If the wall is left to deteriorate over time with this incorrect installation, this could pass Part E Building Regulations as a starter and over time decrease in performance by making hard contact with the flooring, leading to costly remedial works being passed over to the contractor who carried out the work.

 What is my alternative?

-With a simple spacing configuration, you only require one screw per MuteClip™, this can be fitted direct to brick and block work, metal frame work and timber stud work
+With a simple spacing configuration, you only require one screw per MuteClip®, and this can be fitted direct to brick and block work, metal framework and timber stud work

-The MuteClip™ Channel easily clips into the MuteClip™, this means that there is an increased suspension from the rubber mounting within the clip
+The MuteClip® Channel easily clips into the MuteClip®, this means that there is an increased suspension from the rubber mounting within the clip

 Materials are fitted then on to the Channel which then all your self-tapping screws will sit within the cavity

-When fastening Acoustic Plasterboard, it would not be possible to overtighten because of the above point, it would not meet anything – nor would the MuteClip™ Channel buckle.
+When fastening Acoustic Plasterboard, it would not be possible to overtighten because of the above point, it would not meet anything – nor would the MuteClip® Channel buckle.